chuangcaleb/codemirror-lang-fountain/README.md

 Oh, and centered text is kinda broken rn.

-My original intent has now shifted strategy to use CodeMirror's Decoration API instead as a native Obsidian plugin.
-You may find interesting [chuangcaleb/obsidian-live-fountain](https://github.com/chuangcaleb/obsidian-live-fountain).
+My original intent has now shifted strategy to use CodeMirror's Decoration API instead, as a native Obsidian plugin.
+You may find this project at  [chuangcaleb/obsidian-live-fountain](https://github.com/chuangcaleb/obsidian-live-fountain).

 I have therefore abandoned this project and archived it.
-Feel free to use/modify however you wish..
+Feel free to use/modify however you wish!